CarlosGS/carlosgs-designs/Canon-EOS-350D-model/README.md

 3) If you have good drawing hand try to paint the letters so it looks more real :)<br />
 <br />
 <br />
-Thanks to ALX for the original desing and to Juan GonzÃÂ¡lez GÃÂ³mez who helped slicing the parts.<br />
+Thanks to ALX for the original desing and to Juan Gonzlez Gmez who helped slicing the parts.<br />
 <br />
 Printed on a custom Printrbot :)<br />
 <br />